This post may contain affiliate links.

 Then you’re in the Sistine Chapel: Empty, except for a very few.

-Prices are from $785 a person, and there is very limited availability – though it’s worth checking for last minute cancellations.
+This is an incredibly exclusive tour.
+Prices are from $825 a person, and there is very limited availability – though it’s worth checking for last minute cancellations.
+Try to book months in advance.

 Getting to Vatican City Early from Central Rome